-What Restaurants Need to Know about Meal Kits
+What You Need to Know about Restaurant Meal Kits

 For local restaurants, taking on the meal kit players is both an offensive and defensive move.
 Some in the industry have warned that meal kit delivery services pose an existential threat to traditional restaurants, stealing both customers who choose to stay at home and even staff during a nationwide chef shortage.
-But restaurants who decide to beat meal kit delivery services at their own game face bigger players with plenty of resources, as companies like Amazon (fresh off a major merger with Whole Foods) attempt to compete with the likes of Blue Apron, and others such as Wal-Mart, Kroger and more step up.
+But restaurants who decide to beat meal kit delivery services at their own game face bigger players with plenty of resources, as companies like Amazon (fresh off a major merger with Whole Foods) attempted to compete with the likes of Blue Apron, Hello Fresh, and others.

 Dana Zukofsky, director of the restaurants practice at BDO, the accounting firm and consultancy, says that she’s seeing the trend taking shape among higher-end restaurants that are looking to stay relevant and tailor their offerings to local events and attractions.